henrywoo/STLandMallocMemory/README.md

 ## Conclusion

-Both STL and malloc subsystem use pool technique to optimize memory allocation.
-Once
+Both STL and malloc subsystem use pool technique to optimize memory allocation/deallocation.
+Sometimes it just won't return memory back to operating system, but this is `NOT` memory leak, because all the memory are reusable for this process.

+Although it is not memory leak, it could cause some issue in production environment.
+Because the program has no control how much the memory is retained in the pool in that process, it could hold the system memory and starve other processes.
+Since the memory is not returned to OS, it is not reusable for other processes system-wide.
+In that case, we need to `improve our algorithm` or `increase system memory`.

+Especially for data intensive application, test it well to avoid get on-called at night due to OOM issue.

- Also there is an extension to standard library for multithread environment in GCC: [mt_allocator.h](https://github.com/gcc-mirror/gcc/blob/master/libstdc%2B%2B-v3/include/ext/mt_allocator.h#L63)
+- Also there is an extension to standard library for multithread environment in GCC: [mt_allocator.h](https://github.com/gcc-mirror/gcc/blob/master/libstdc%2B%2B-v3/include/ext/mt_allocator.h#L63)